 - black beans – adds depth to the recipe

-- white navy beans - adds contrast
+- white navy beans (or butter beans) – adds contrast

-- kidney beans - the heartiest bean
+- dark red kidney beans – for rich color

 - brown sugar – gives the dish its sweetness